tpudlik/birdfeeder_instructions/instructions.md

 *   Give all dimensions in both metric and imperial units.
 *   Describe how to wire the detector.
-*   Figure out a solution to the app_key, app_secret dilemma.
-(Have everyone register their own app?)
-*   Describe setting up Twitter integration.

 # Parts list #